Plan the best road trip from Quito to Cuenca

 The trip can be a bit long, and you might want to consider dividing it in two.
 Spending the night in Riobamba, the capital city of Chimborazo province, would be my recommendation.

 Riobamba is a cozy Andean city with lively local markets, architectural gems, and lovely plazas.
 From here you can organize day trips to Chimborazo and other mountains.
-Here are some suggestions for activities and accommodation.

 Enjoy a warm cup of Canelazo, Chimborazo.

-A great place to enjoy traditional food and drinks while enjoying the view of imposing Chimborazo mountain, before you arrive in Chimborazo, is Hostería la Andaluza.
+A great place to enjoy traditional food and drinks while enjoying the view of the imposing Chimborazo mountain, before you arrive in Chimborazo, is Hostería la Andaluza.

 7.- Town of Guano

-When you visit this small village, you can enjoy the city’s museum, the church of la Asunción, and meeting Baltazar Ushca, the last “Iceman” of the Chimborazo.
+When you visit this small village, you can enjoy the city’s museum, the church of la Asunción, and meet Baltazar Ushca, the last “Iceman” of the Chimborazo.
 Some other highlights include their lovely handmade carpet and rug weaving industry.

-8.- Devil’s nose in Alausi
+8.- Devil’s Nose in Alausi

 9.- Ingapirca